How to Remedy Nanotech Adverse Effects on Health

 It is important for any risk assessment methodology to consider various aspects related to exposure and health effects, such as the different possible routes of exposures, the ability of nanoparticles to move inside the body, their potential for bioaccumulation, the possible problems associated with persistence in the environment, or people who might be particularly sensitive to the adverse effects of nanoparticles.

-How does nanotech adverse effects on health affect living organisms?
+How do nanotech adverse effects on health affect living organisms?

 This ability of nanoparticles to have molecules “sticking” to their surface depends on the surface characteristics of the particles and can be relevant for drug delivery uses.
 Indeed, it is possible to deliver a drug directly to a specific cell in the body by designing the surface of a nanoparticle so that it adsorbs specifically onto the surface of the target cell.